Sarfaraz K. Niazi: Biosimilars

 Niazi's primary research subject is the field of biosimilars.
 He has published multiple books on the subject and peer-reviewed research papers that advise developers on how to secure a faster approval of biosimilars by the FDA and EMA and suggest changes to harmonize approval guidelines.

 Awards

-On 14 August 2012, the Government of Pakistan announced that President Asif Ali Zardari would be awarded the Sitara-i-Imtiaz in Engineering Science to Sarfaraz.
+On 14 August 2012, the Government of Pakistan announced that President Asif Ali Zardari would be awarding the Sitara-i-Imtiaz in Engineering Science to Sarfaraz.